Boogie Woogie

 Several of the Electric Op works used the ‘Processing’ programming language for computer-based visualization.
 A modern implementation is in the p5 javascript library.
 A perfect way for me to learn a bit more javascript (my use of p5 is very rudimentary)!
 Here is the result:

-The population is represented by a 100 x 50 grid of alleles, so 5000 haploid ‘individuals’.
+The population is represented by a 71 x 71 grid of alleles, so 5041 haploid ‘individuals’ (I started with a rectangle of 5000 individuals, but then adjusted to match the square format of Mondrian’s work).
 Initially all alleles are the same (random) color.
 Each generation introduces new mutations (new colors) at rate μ, and then sampling with replacement the entire population.
 The display is updated every 50 generations, at a maximum rate of 12 frames (50 x 12 = 600 generations) per second.
 Progress is reported in number of generations scaled by population size (e.g., t / N = 1 indicates 5000 generations).
 ‘Segregating’ alleles are just the number of alleles in the population at each generation.
 ‘Replacements’ summarize how many times a common allele has been replaced by a new allele.

 There is a lot of activity in the display.
 New alleles flicker on and off fairly rapidly, perhaps existing for only a few frames.
 The display becomes quite animated when a couple of alleles become more equally frequent.
 But replacements are pretty rare, maybe once every 10 time units, and with a lot of variability.
 It’s tempting to feel that a new mutation that has become frequent will ‘win’, but actually the chance of winning is just the frequency of the allele in the population, independent of whether the allele has recently increased in frequency or is new, etc. Hopefully this provides some entertainment and maybe a bit of education.